 Principle 4: Ask Questions Instead of Giving Direct Orders

-Dale Carnegie says that nobody likes to take orders: it make us feel subordinate and less important.
+Dale Carnegie says that nobody likes to take orders: it makes us feel subordinate and less important.
 So give suggestions instead of orders.

 Principle 5: Let the Other Person Save Face